thebetioplane/OsuReplayViewer/readme.md

 (the old updater was a POS).
 And while I have a build environment setup now as well as a way to push updates better, I may fix other issues if you bring them to my attention through the GitHub issue tracker.

+### Compiling

+These are the instructions for Visual Studio 2017+ on windows because that is probably the most common.

+(1) clone the repo with git

+(2) open the package manager console (from within visual studio)

+(3) run `Update-Package` to install ManagedBass and OpenTK

+(4) additionally you are going to need the dll files "bass.dll" and "bass_fx.dll". to be placed in your bin/Debug or bin/Release You can get them from the developers https://www.un4seen.com/ or they are mirrored in the "distro" folder.

+(5) build compile run

+(6) It may be beneficial to put a blank file named `no-update` in your bin/Debug or bin/Release.
+This will disable all network activity and prevent the updater from trying to replace what it thinks are outdated files.